 Bird Eye Elevation View

 That’s how we can place the camera.
 Pretty easy, I guess.
-But sometimes we want to get the ‘wow effect’ by placing the camera in high or low angle.
-Try to place another camera, but before you define the position, look at the option bar.
+But sometimes we want to get the ‘wow effect’ by placing the camera at a high or low angle.
+Try to place another camera, but before you define the position, look at the options bar.
 We can define the camera height.
-By default the offset is 1750mm (for metric) above active level.
+By default, the offset is 1750mm (for metric) above the active level.